 What is a Low FODMAP Diet?

 The Low FODMAP Diet was developed by researchers at Monash University in Melbourne, Australia.
 It has now been scientifically proven to significantly reduce gastrointestinal symptoms in up to 75% of people with Irritable Bowel Syndrome (IBS).
 It works by limiting the foods that are high in FODMAP sugars and are known to be involved in triggering IBS type symptoms.
+By carefully identifying and reducing FODMAP-rich foods, the diet helps minimise digestive discomfort, offering a personalised approach to managing IBS while maintaining nutritional balance.

 Who is the Low FODMAP Diet for?

-Approximately 15% of Australians suffer with symptoms of Irritable Bowel Syndrome such as bloating, abdominal pain, excessive wind and altered bowel habits (constipation and/or diarrhoea).
+Approximately 15% of Australians suffer from symptoms of Irritable Bowel Syndrome such as bloating, abdominal pain, excessive wind and altered bowel habits (constipation and/or diarrhoea).
 The Low FODMAP Diet is now recommended worldwide as the “go to” dietary intervention to identify triggers and manage these symptoms.

 The Low FODMAP Diet has been shown to be effective for:

-• People who are in remission from Inflammatory Bowel Diseases (IBD) but have ongoing symptoms.
+- People who are in remission from Inflammatory Bowel Diseases (IBD) but have ongoing symptoms.

-• People who have abdominal pain related to endometriosis.
+- People who have abdominal pain related to endometriosis.

 How to Implement a Low FODMAP Diet